alexkalderimis/tech-posts/2019/02/lying-brothers.md

-Some people may even have heard of the description of a Monad as a "Monoid in the Category of Endofunctors", well "A Monoid in the Category of Endofunctors" is amusingly exactly the situation at hand.
+Some people may even have heard of the description of a Monad as a "Monoid in the Category of Endofunctors", well "A Monoid in the Category of Endofunctors" is not quite what we have here, but this is a monoid of endofunctors!
 The functions `identity` and `not` are Endofunctors, being functions from `Bool -> Bool`.
 And they form a category that composes with `(.)` and has the identity `id`, or equivalently, they are are a Monoid where `mappend` is `(.)` and `mempty` is `id.
 So we can use either set of laws, to show that we can factor out the identity element, i.e. the truth-telling guard, leaving us with just the liar.